 The brand names are:

 The MVA-BN vaccine has been used in the UK in response to the current and previous incidents.

 You can be given this vaccine whether or not you have received a smallpox vaccination in the past.

-The vaccine will be injected into the skin, preferably into the upper arm, by your doctor or a nurse.
+The vaccine will be injected either under your skin or into the skin, preferably into the upper arm, by your health care practitioner.

 The vaccine has a very good safety profile.
 Like all vaccines it can cause side effects, but most of these are mild and short-lived and not everyone gets them.